One Island… 32 Counties… 4 Ancient Provinces…

 When Ireland fell under the control of the Normans in the 12th century, Mide became counties Meath and Westmeath which were incorporated into the province of Leinster, thus giving us the 4 provinces of Ireland that we know today.
 Find your county on the map below!

 The stunning province of Connacht in Ireland’s mystical west is a treasure trove of natural beauty, from the rugged Connemara region in Galway to the untamed beauty of Yeats country in county Sligo.

-Connacht is also home to the Aran Islands, birthplace of our iconic sweater and our design for the Connacht Sweater is a celebration of that age old Aran stitch craft; moss filled diamond, classic “fisherman’s rope” cable and lucky honeycomb to wish the wearer good fortune.
+Connacht is also home to the Aran Islands, the birthplace of our iconic sweater and our design for the Connacht Sweater is a celebration of that age-old Aran stitch craft; moss filled diamond, classic “fisherman’s rope” cable and lucky honeycomb to wish the wearer good fortune.
 It comes in classic cream and is exquisitely crafted from beautifully soft merino yarn.

 Counties of Connacht ;